joliencremers/bpnreg/paper.md

 # Summary

-The analysis of circular data, measured in degrees or radians, is inherently different from standard linear data due to its periodic nature ($0^\circ = 360^\circ$).
+Circular data is measured in degrees or radians and could for example be compass directions or clock times.
+Its analysis is inherently different from standard linear data due to its periodic nature ($0^\circ = 360^\circ$ and 24:00 = 00:00).
 Special methods are needed, even for computing basic summary statistics [@mardia2009directional].
-Although circular data is not very common they occur in a diverse range of research areas, astronomy, medicine, genetics, neurology, environmetrics, psychology and geology among others.
-Software implementations for the analysis of regression type models for circular data are however scarce.
+Although circular data are not very common they occur in a diverse range of research areas, astronomy, medicine, genetics, neurology, environmetrics, psychology and geology among others.
+Software implementations for the analysis of regression and mixed-effects models for circular data are however scarce.
 To date `bpnreg` is the only software package that implements methods to analyze both regression and mixed-effects models for circular outcomes.

 # Statement of Need